-JTAG Protection

-Click the checkbox to protect your JTAG from read and write.
+JTAG Protection - Protect your JTAG from read and write with these options.

 CFI Data

 Used to store the query data for CoreCFI.
 The data is stored in a reserved page location.
 This client does not take up any of the 2048 pages in the Flash Memory.